California's alleged Golden State Killer set to plead guilty

 SACRAMENTO, Calif. -- Forty years after a sadistic suburban rapist terrorized California in what investigators later realized were a series of linked assaults and slayings, a 74-year-old former police officer is expected to plead guilty Monday to being the elusive Golden State Killer.

+To provide for social distancing during the coronavirus pandemic, a ballroom at Sacramento State University was made to look like a state courtroom with the seal of the Sacramento County Superior Court behind the judge’s chair and U.S. and state flags on the waist-high riser that will serve as a sort of stage for a proceeding that had a theater-like feel.

+About 170 black metal chairs were set up 6-feet (1.8 meters) apart for observers and victims.
+Some chairs were clustered together as if to accommodate family members of victims.
+Large screens flanked the makeshift stage so spectators in the ballroom could follow the livestreamed hearing.

-The deal will spare Joseph James DeAngelo Jr. any chance of the death penalty for 13 murders and 13 kidnapping-related charges spanning six counties.
+A plea deal will spare DeAngelo any chance of the death penalty for 13 murders and 13 kidnapping-related charges throughout California.
 In partial return, survivors of the assaults that spanned the 1970s and 1980s expect him to admit to up to 62 rapes that he could not be criminally charged with because too much time has passed.

-Yet nothing is certain until he actually speaks in a Sacramento State University ballroom pressed into use as a courtroom to provide for social distancing during the coronavirus pandemic.

 “I’ve been on pins and needles because I just don’t like that our lives are tied to him, again," said Jennifer Carole, the daughter of Lyman Smith, a lawyer who was slain in 1980 at age 43 in Ventura County.
 His wife, 33-year-old Charlene Smith, was also raped and killed.